-32-404-362-00 Anti theft and Security and Entertainment Systems Student will perform diagnosis of anti-theft and security systems.
+32-404-362-00 Entertainment and Comfort Systems

+Student will perform diagnosis of anti-theft and security systems.
 Student will perform diagnosis of entertainment systems.
 This is part of the ASE A6 Certification.
 Lab, Lecture.
-Credits: 1.
+Credits: 1.Prerequisite: 3240445000 Automotive Data Communication Systems (C or better) (concurrent enrollment allowed).

-32-404-362-C01 Anti Theft and Security Systems Student will perform diagnosis of anti-theft and security systems.
+32-404-362-C01 Anti Theft and Security Systems

+Student will perform diagnosis of anti-theft and security systems.
 This is part of the ASE A6 Certification.
 Lab, Lecture.
 Credits: 0.50.

-32-404-362-C02 Entertainment Systems Student will perform diagnosis of entertainment systems.
+32-404-362-C02 Entertainment Systems

+Student will perform diagnosis of entertainment systems.
 This is part of the ASE A6 Certification.
 Lab, Lecture.
 Credits: 0.50.

-32-404-364-00 Safety Systems and Module Reprogramming Student will perform diagnosis of horn and wiper systems.
+32-404-364-00 Safety and Anti-theft Systems

+Student will perform diagnosis of horn and wiper systems.
 Student will perform module reprogramming procedures.
 This is part of the ASE A6 Certification.
 Lab, Lecture.
-Credits: 1.
+Credits: 1.Prerequisites: 3240445000 Automotive Data Communication Systems (C or better) (concurrent enrollment allowed) and 3240444500 Automotive Sensors and Diagnostics (C or better) (concurrent enrollment allowed).